 What is Fatigue and What Are Its Causes?

 Everyone feels tired from time to time.
 After a long day at work or an intense workout at the gym, you may feel tired and exhausted.
 However, after a good night’s rest, you wake up feeling fresh and energized.
-On the other hand, there are instances when tiredness can persist, and come now and then even though you have not exerted yourself or after a night’s rest.
+On the other hand, there are instances when tiredness can persist even though you have not exerted yourself or after a night’s rest.
 This is called fatigue.

 When a person has one of these conditions, they may feel unable to operate at the energy levels they previously did.
 This explains the feeling of exhaustion and lethargy that one feels when they come down with the flu or when they have stomach flu.
 In such instances, the body needs some assistance to generate energy.

 NAD is an essential cofactor found in the bodies of all mammals.
 As an important cofactor or coenzyme, NAD is responsible for hundreds of chemical reactions in the body.
 Most of the chemical reactions NAD is involved in are related to energy production in the body.

 Reduced NAD or NADH is responsible for helping the body convert food (calories) into cellular energy.
 When NADH is present in abundance, cells have all the energy they need to operate at optimal levels.
 NADH is naturally produced in the body, but as the body ages, these levels start to fall, affecting the body’s ability to turn food into cellular energy.

 Without enough energy to operate optimally, cells start to malfunction and die in a process called cell necrosis.
 This cell death is what causes diseases and old age.
 However, studies have shown that boosting NADH levels can reverse these effects.